Monisha-Vijayakumar/React-Products-App/README.md

 Design Choices:
 ===============
 State Management: Utilizes React's built-in hooks (useState, useEffect) for managing component state and side effects.
+As this application has only 2 components and didn't require any data passing between them, so React Context or Redux has not been used.

 API Communication: Uses Axios for making API requests to the mock server.